Mining coal hurts communities, kills wildlife and destroys the countryside while burning it significantly contributes to climate change.

 Traffic– Lorries transporting coal from the mines to railheads or power stations make the roads more dangerous, degrade roads and spread diesel fumes far and wide putting children and residents at risk.

 Jobs and the local economy – Few open cast coal mines create jobs locally.
 The industry is so mechanised that hardly any employees are needed to operate the mine, and most open cast workers commute from outside local areas.
 Jobs are usually short-term and on a temporary basis and conditions are poor and dangerous.
 Genuine investment and job-creation in these communities would definitely not be in the form of open cast coal mines.

 Giving back to the community? – Community trust funds are often established, but do they actually give back?
-Usually, around 25p per tonne of coal is donated to a community trust fund – compare that to the £118 per tonne that coal was priced at in 2009, or the £50 per tonne it is now.
+Usually, around 25p per tonne of coal is donated to a community trust fund – compare that to the £118 per tonne that coal was priced at in 2009 which has fallen to £38 per tonne now.
 Councils and land owners are given substantially more by mine operators.
 The trust funds are often poorly managed, monopolised by the coal companies and give the community little say as to how the money is spent.